nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/mangrove.md

 ![](/img/mangrove/heatmap_1.png)

-_*Heatmap 2 was contained an erroneous assumption so it is not featured here._
+_*Heatmap 2 contained an erroneous assumption so it is not featured here._
 #### Heatmap 3: Abundance across all plots

 _Dissimilarity of population of mangrove species weighted by absolute abundance across all plots._